accorto/lightning-dart/README.md

 ## Status, features and bugs

 The Component Demo http://lightningdart.com provides the implementation status per component.
+The version number reflects the SLAD version.

 Please file feature requests and bugs at the [issue tracker](http://lightning.accorto.com) or send an email to lightning@accorto.com.